Skip to main content

 You can treat these symptoms the same way you’ve treated previous colds.
 Some ways to ease common cold symptoms include the following:

 Some OTC treatment options that can help treat cold symptoms are antihistamines, decongestants, and expectorants.
 Antihistamines help with allergy-like symptoms, decongestants help with stuffy nose, and expectorants help with mucus production.
-Speak with your healthcare provider about which medications are best for you before making any purchases.
+Speak with a pharmacist about which medications would be best for you before making any purchases.

-If symptoms like these don’t get better within 10 days — or if they become severe at any point — contact your healthcare provider without delay.
+If symptoms like these don’t get better within 10 days — or if they become severe at any point — contact your healthcare team without delay.

 5. Restlessness or changes in body movements